toddeTV/talk-2025-10-25-vue-fes-japan/README.md

 #### needed services

 For this presentation to fully work you need the following external resources.
-You can also disable them in the `.env` if you like not to use these parts of the presentation, see instructions below.
+You can also disable them in the `.env` if you like not to use these parts of the presentation, see comments in `.env` file.

 - A running copy of [zlig](https://github.com/toddeTV/zlig) as a Proof of Concept for a fully browser based 3D game.